Hoda Kotb: Early life

-Kotb was born in Norman, Oklahoma, and grew up in Morgantown, West Virginia, and Alexandria, Virginia.
+Kotb was born to Egyptian Muslim parents in Norman, Oklahoma, and grew up in Morgantown, West Virginia, and Alexandria, Virginia.
 She lived in New Orleans throughout the 1990s.
-Kotb's parents are from Egypt.
 Kotb and her family lived in Egypt for a year, as well as in Nigeria.
 She has a brother, Adel, and a sister, Hala.
 Her mother, Sameha ("Sami"), worked at the Library of Congress.
-Her father, Abdel Kader Kotb, was a fossil energy specialist and was listed in the Who's Who of Technology.
-He died at the age of 51 in 1986.
+Her father, Abdel Kader Kotb (1932–1985) was a fossil energy specialist and was listed in the Who's Who of Technology.

-During a 92nd Street Y interview, Kotb hinted at her Muslim roots when she recounted her memories of annual summer vacations in Egypt and her veiled cousins and how her parents' migration to the United States had spared her from having to do the same:
+During a 92nd Street Y interview, Kotb hinted at her Muslim roots when she recounted her memories of annual summer vacations in Egypt.

-We met our cousins who looked just like us.
-Some of them had the head cover on.
-I still remember going, 'Oh, my God.
-Like that could have been me.'
-You don't realize the gift your parents give you when you leave.

-Kotb similarly indirectly spoke about her family's Muslim background in her autobiography when she described attempts at match-making by her relatives in Egypt:

-During my visit, I'd be sitting on the couch and there'd come a knock-knock at the door.
-'Hoda, someone's at the door for yooooouuuu ... ' Oh, Lord.
-'This is Mohamed.
-He's from Cairo.
-He's studying engineering ... and he has a Mercedes.'
-Really?
-He also has on a long white man dress.
-Okay, call it a dishdash.

 She graduated from Fort Hunt High School in 1982.
 She was elected homecoming queen and selected to speak at her graduating class's baccalaureate service.
 In her college years at Virginia Tech, Kotb was a member of Delta Delta Delta women's sorority, Beta Nu Chapter.
 In 1986, Kotb graduated with a Bachelor of Arts degree in broadcast journalism.
 Kotb was the keynote speaker at her alma mater for the 2008 Virginia Tech graduation and in her speech, played Metallica's "Enter Sandman" over her iPod.
 In 2010, Kotb was elected to a three-year term to the Virginia Tech Alumni Association Board of Directors.